 What is the Mediterranean diet?

-The staples you should consume:
+The staples you should be consuming-

 - Olive oil

 - Cheese and yogurt: plain greek yogurt (no added sugar), feta cheese

 Written by Isabelle Hammack